- The User Input node collects the user query.

 -

-If any multimodal knowledge bases are added, select a multimodal rerank model (indicated by the Vision icon) as well.
-Otherwise, retrieved images will be excluded from reranking and the final output. -
+If any multimodal knowledge bases are added, select a multimodal rerank model (marked with a Vision tag) as well.
+Otherwise, retrieved images will be excluded from reranking and the final output.

 Enable Metadata Filtering